pragmatic-data/pragmatic-data-platform/macros/ingestion_lib/README.md

 The SEMI-STRUCTURED specific feature is that in the `field_definitions`parameter we need the name of the target columns and the expression to extrat each from the $1 variant column.

-### Process Macros
-The original Pragmatic Data Platform playbook was to use the above macros to create very clean macros that ingested the desired data into a Landing Table.
-One macro for each LT.

-Given the repetitions in these macros and to simplyfy even more the usage of the core PDP ingestion macros we have crystallized the most common way to use the base macro in the following two macros (one for CSV, one for SEMI-STRUCTURED formats) that take the input needed for the base macros and automate the ingestion process.
-The input is passed in two dictionaries that describe the Landing Table and the files to load.

-#### run_CSV_ingestion(...)
-Creates one landing table -if not exists- and ingests the data from the designated files.
-This macro is a wrapper that executes the Base Macros and logs their output.

-#### run_SEMI_STRUCT_ingestion(...)
-Creates one landing table -if not exists- and ingests the data from the designated files.
-This macro is a wrapper that executes the Base Macros and logs their output.